 Does the U: drive also give you access to your Linux storage space?

-As delivered, the U: drive simply maps to your existing UNIX (Solaris) storage.
-You may chose to make your Linux home directory available through this drive mapping by creating a appropriate symbolic link on UNIX.
+As delivered, the U: drive simply maps to a sub directory in your existing Linux storage called “solaris/smb_files”.
+You may chose to make your Linux home directory available through this drive mapping by creating a appropriate symbolic link on from the Linux side.

-Is the S: drive completely compatible with the U: drive?
+Is the S: drive completely compatible with the N: drive?

-Most users will find the S: drive space indistinguishable from the U: drive.
+Most users will find the S: drive space indistinguishable from the N: drive.

 However, some of the more sophisticated use of restricting user rights to files and directories on a selective basis are not applied transparently through the S: drive.
-If you want to do file and directory rights across the U: drive, you will need to manipulate the UNIX home directory natively from UNIX.
+If you want to do file and directory rights across the U: drive, you will need to manipulate the Linux home directory natively from Linux side.